Stat 610: Statistical Computing

 The R Cookbook, by Paul Teetor, will also be useful.

 The primary textbook for the second half of the course will be Numerical Analysis for Statisticians, by Kenneth Lange.
+It is available through the library at this link for IU students.

 Additional readings will be posted on the course website.